 Introduces students to the profession of nursing.
 Professional relationships and therapeutic communication are the focus of this course.
-Critical thinking and problemsolving in nursing practice are introduced.
+Critical thinking and problem-solving in nursing practice are introduced.
 Legal and ethical concepts are explored.
 The professional expectation of reflective, evidence-based practice is introduced.
 Students are exposed to a variety of nursing roles through class presentations.

 2 hours lecture, 2 hours Clinical Education Centre per week; 3 credit units course weight.
-PREREQUISITE Registration in the BNSc program.